© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site, settlement and cultivation remains, post-medieval park and garden, Thorpe Latimer is a scheduled monument protected by Historic England under reference 1010708.
 View the official record →

-Thorpe Latimer is a medieval settlement complex in Lincolnshire that combines evidence of occupation and land use spanning several centuries.
+Thorpe Latimer is a complex archaeological site in Lincolnshire containing remains of medieval settlement activity, including a moated enclosure characteristic of the period's defensive domestic arrangements.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010708.

 Medieval moated site, settlement and cultivation remains, post-medieval park and garden, Thorpe Latimer is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010708.